MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-plan.md

 Operator Connect Conferencing provides the following benefits:

-- **Flexible allocation of phone numbers between your operator and Microsoft.** You can use phone numbers from both Microsoft and your operator (with a Microsoft Audio Conferencing Standard subscription only), or only use phone numbers from your operator (with either a Microsoft Audio Conferencing Standard subscription or Operator Connect Conferencing license).
+- **Flexible allocation of phone numbers between your operator and Microsoft.** Use phone numbers from both Microsoft and your operator (with a Microsoft Audio Conferencing Standard subscription only), or only use phone numbers from your operator (with either a Microsoft Audio Conferencing Standard subscription or Operator Connect Conferencing license).

-- **Operator-managed infrastructure.** Your operator manages the Session Border Controllers (SBCs) and the interconnectivity with Microsoft, saving you from additional hardware purchases and management.
+- **Operator-managed infrastructure.** Your operator manages the Session Border Controllers (SBCs) and the interconnectivity with Microsoft, saving you from extra hardware purchases and management.

-- **Faster, easier deployment.** You can quickly connect to your operator and assign phone numbers to your Audio Conferencing bridge from the Teams admin center.
+- **Faster, easier deployment.** Quickly connect to your operator and assign phone numbers to your Audio Conferencing bridge from the Teams admin center.

 - **Enhanced support and reliability.** Operators provide technical support and shared service level agreements to improve service support, and direct peering powered by Azure creates a one-to-one network connection for enhanced reliability.